swuecho/swuecho.github.io/_posts/2015-06-07-moose-type-and-coerce.md

 ### Type

-It's important to realize that types are not classes( or packages ).
+It's important to realize that types are not classes(or packages).
 Types are just objects( Moose::Meta::TypeConstraint objects, to be exact ) with a name and a constraint.
 Moose maintains a global type registry that lets it convert names like Num into the appropriate object

 ### Subtype

 A subtype is defined in terms of a parent type  and a constraint .
-Any constraints defined by the parent(
-s) will be checked first, followed by constraints defined by the subtype.
+Any constraints defined by the parent(s) will be checked first, followed by constraints defined by the subtype.
 A value must pass all of these checks to be valid for the subtype.
-Typically, a subtype takes the parent's constraint and makes it more specific. --from moose doc
+Typically, a subtype takes the parent's constraint and makes it more specific.

 ### Coercion